Chapter 10 Combining rasters and vector layers

 10.2.3 Rasterizing point counts

-Sometimes we want to add up attribute values from overlapping features coinciding with the same pixel, rather that take the last value.
+Sometimes we want to add up attribute values from overlapping features coinciding with the same pixel, rather than take the last value.
 This is useful, for instance, when calculating a point density raster.
 For example, let’s read the plants.shp and reserve.shp Shapefiles.
 These Shapefiles contain a point layer of rare plants observations and a polygon with the borders of Negev Mountains Nature Reserve, the largest nature reserve in Israel, respectively:

 plants = st_read('data/plants.shp', quiet = TRUE)